 Previously in this Ka chava review, I’ve compared the price of this meal replacement with others that offer a similar product.
-In fact, there are a few companies that offer mostly organic, real food based, meal replacement shakes: Orgain, Garden of Life, Ample, Ambronite etc.
+In fact, there are a few companies that offer mostly organic, real food-based, meal replacement shakes: Orgain, Garden of Life, Ample, Ambronite etc.

 There are, besides them, more affordable options, like Huel or Soylent.
 Most of them will provide you with all the essential nutrition.

-All three except Huel are focused on more premium and natural experience.
+All three except Huel are focused on a more premium and natural experience.
 On the opposite hand, while Huel offers a fantastic nutrition/value offering, it does so with more artificial ingredients than the rest.

 Kachava Shakes vs

 Kachava vs Huel is like comparing pears to apples.
 Despite both being nutritionally complete meals, they target different demographics.
 Huel is much more affordable than Kachava, and offers more products (bars, RTDs).
 However, Kachava has more extra nutrients (phytonutrients), which can provide you with a boost to your health Huel can’t.
-Plus, despite Huel having more flavours, Kachava tastes better.
+Plus, despite Huel having more flavors, Kachava tastes better.
 That said, Huel will be the better option for most people.

 Lastly, the organic meal replacement specialist.
 Orgain offers powder and ready to drink nutritional drinks that are 100% organic.
 Therefore, a small distinction with Ka’chava.
-They also offer pure protein shakes, and protein’s with greens.
+They also offer pure protein shakes, and proteins with greens.

 For a low carb or keto shake I would recommend looking at HLTH Complete Meal.
-It has a similar nutritional identity to Kachava with high quality ingredients, tons of nutrients and added probiotics.
+It has a similar nutritional identity to Kachava with high-quality ingredients, tons of nutrients and added probiotics.
 However, it contains just 4g of net carbs.

 Yes.
 Ka’Chava states that it tests every batch of their finished products as part of their Certificate of Analysis.
-In addition, they also have independent labs test and verify from time to time for added assurance.
+In addition, they also have independent labs test and verifies from time to time for added assurance.